Making a difference: Planning & Development

 - The 2019 Master Development Agreement (MDA) has been improved to meet the needs of industry, business and communities.
 One improvement is the acceptance of surety bonds as an alternative to letters of credit.

-- Earlier this year Council approved amendments to the Land Use Bylaw related to urban food production.
+- Council approved amendments to the Land Use Bylaw related to urban food production.
 The updated bylaw includes a new section on Urban Agriculture use, new parameters for local food sales, the addition of insect farming to the Food Production use, and minor amendments to support breweries, wineries and distilleries.

 - The Municipal Development Plan and Calgary Transportation Plan were updated in 2020, as our city changed since they were approved in 2009.
 New factors will continue to have an impact on how and where people live and work.
 Our long-range plans make sure City staff, communities, developers, business owners, citizens and Council are working together to build a great city.